 The key to a great cold email is that it must propose a transaction beneficial to both the sender and receiver.

-Contrary to popular belief, cold emails aren’t just reserved for sales.
-You can use them for many different purposes as their primary function is to connect you to people you can partner with for any kind of venture you’re working on.
+Cold emails aren’t just reserved for sales.
+You can use them for many different purposes, as their primary function is to connect you to people you can partner with for any kind of venture.

 What makes a great cold email?

-One of the main reasons cold emailing has had a bad rep is that many people don’t know how to write a cold email.
+One of the main reasons cold emailing has earned a bad rep is that many people don’t know how to write a cold email.

 Most cold emails suck.